mesosphere/dcos-docs-site/pages/services/dse/3.0.0-6.0.1/configuration/continuous-paging/index.md

 ### cancel_timeout_sec

    How long to wait before checking if a paused session can be resumed.
-Continuous paging sessions are paused because of backpressure or when the client has not request more pages with backpressure updates.
+Continuous paging sessions are paused because of backpressure or when the client has not requested more pages with backpressure updates.

    Default value is 5.